-- All courses in Areas 1 (except 1C for UC-bound students), Area 2, and Area 5 of the traditional IGETC; and - One course in Area 3A; one course in Area 3B; and two courses in Area 4 from two different disciplines.

-Complete the following courses after transfer:

-- One remaining lower-division general education course in Area 3; - One remaining lower-division general education course in Area 4; and - One course in Area 6 for UC-bound students who have not satisfied it through proficiency.

-Note: These deferred lower division courses must be replaced with calculus and/or science courses required by the major before transfer.
+- All courses in Areas 1 (except 1C for UC-bound students), Area 2A, Area 5, and Area 7; and - One course in Area 3A; one course in Area 3B; and one course in Area 4 (the second Area 4 course will eventually need to be from a different academic discipline). - Complete the following courses after transfer: - One remaining lower-division general education course in Area 3; - One remaining lower-division general education course in Area 4 (in a different academic discipline from the first Area 4 course); and - One course in Area 6 for UC-bound students who have not satisfied it through proficiency. - Note: These deferred lower division courses must be replaced with calculus and/or science courses required by the major before transfer.